 If he pulls it off, I admire him.
 I admire people having the ability to decide to change and accomplishing it without changing anything around them.
-I rarely see profound change in someone without their conditions being shaken up.
+I have never seen profound change in someone without their conditions being shaken up.

 In Mexico, that means acting graciously because social cues (normative goals) reward graciousness.
 It’s more looked down upon to be “maleducado,” (impolite, inconsiderate) than to be financially unsuccessful.